 - Do an upper body stretch.
 Face a wall in the room with your arms straight and your palms touching the wall.
 Keep your elbows in line with your shoulders and put one foot in front of the other.
 Now, bend your forward leg and exhale as you lean your body towards the wall.
 You want to keep your back straight and your chest up for this stretch.
 You know you’re doing it correctly if you feel a stretch in your chest.
 Maintain the stretch for about 20 seconds.

-In addition, most patients who experience acute lower back pain will get better over time, whether or not they decide to proceed with treatment.
+Most patients who experience acute neck or low back pain will get better over time, whether or not they receive medical treatment.

-So, using home remedies as the first line of treatment instead of rushing to the doctor can be beneficial and offer you relief while your back heals.
+So trying home remedies as the first line of treatment rather than rushing to the doctor can be beneficial while your back heals.

 What About People Who Suffer From Chronic Pain?

-It’s better to first try non-medication treatments and then if these don’t help painkillers such as NSAIDs can be tried.
+It’s better to first try non-medication treatments and then over-the-counter NSAIDs.

-By choosing to try home remedies for your pain, you might find that you don’t even need to use medication to treat it.
+By first choosing home remedies for your pain, you might find that you don’t even need to use medications.

-This not only saves you money but can help your body to heal on its own.
+This can both save you money and also help your body to heal on its own.

-That said, if your pain persists or becomes worse after a week or two, then it’s best to consult with your doctor about pain-relieving drugs.
+If your pain persists or becomes worse after a week or two, then consult your doctor about other pain-relieving drugs.

-The same goes for if you find that your pain is accompanied by other symptoms, such as numbness, tingling, weakness, or a high fever, as these can point to an underlying condition that requires treatment without delay.
+Also if your pain is accompanied by other symptoms, such as numbness, tingling, weakness, a high fever, or loss of bladder or bowel function, these can point to an underlying condition that requires emergent treatment without delay.

 Should you ice or heat your neck and back pain?